-China’s Belt and Road Initiative (BRI) promises to be the biggest infrastructure programme in history – and NGP is responding with our most ambitious study tour ever.
-The NGP Trans-Siberian Green Belt Road study tour will take us on a symbolic journey by train from Beijing to Irkutsk.
-As we travel from the Chinese capital, across Inner Mongolia and into Siberia, we aim to explore how the BRI can contribute to a vision of 21st century “ecological civilisation”.
+China’s Belt and Road Initiative (BRI) promises to be the biggest infrastructure programme in history – and this is a study tour at scale.
+The Trans-Siberian Green Belt Road study tour will take us on a symbolic journey from Beijing, China to Irkutsk in Russia, exploring the risks and opportunities presented by infrastructure and forestry investment in these regions.

-Next, we will travel into the drylands through which much of the BRI passes.
-China has planted hundreds of thousands of hectares of trees in an attempt to hold back the spread of the desert.
-Through the Three-North Shelter Forest Programme and FuturaGene’s plantations of yellowhorn, the study tour will analyse how planting trees to restore land, combat desertification and sequester carbon can also provide an economic benefit for local people and resources for industries along the route of the BRI.
+Next, we’ll travel into the drylands through which much of the BRI passes, where China has planted hundreds of thousands of hectares of trees in an attempt to hold back the spread of the desert.
+We’ll see how tree plantations can help to restore land, combat desertification and sequester carbon, while also providing economic opportunities for local people and resources for industries along the route of the BRI.